turboblack/HamsterCMS_SE/README.md

 blog pages are saved in the blog folder, and you can also assign each its own template

-If you need multiple text blocks throughout the site in different places, use the same technique as with the footer, but a different file name.
+If you need multiple text blocks throughout the site in different places, for example for widgets, use the same technique as with the footer, but a different file name.

 ### Pay attention to the new templates for CMS: